We can’t make Valentine’s Day heart sugar cookies without cute little sayings on top!

 - You’ll also need silicone baking mats, rolling pin, and a heart-shaped cookie cutter.

-The recipe we’ll use is my trusty sugar cookie recipe.
+We’re using my trusty sugar cookies as the starting point.
 The cookies are soft and buttery with crisp edges.
 The dough holds its shape wonderfully in the oven.
 Sharp and precise; no misshapen hearts!

 The most important part, like usual, is to chill the cookie dough.
 This ensures the cookies hold their shape.
 The unique part about this sugar cookie recipe is that you chill the cookie dough *after* rolling it out.
 After the cookie dough is prepared, divide in two, and roll out each portion.
 My little trick?
 Roll out your sugar cookie dough onto lightly floured silicone baking mats.
 The mats won’t slide around.
 Then use the mats for baking the cookies.